Opiate: Overview

 Opiate withdrawal syndrome effects are associated with the abrupt cessation or reduction of prolonged opiate usage.

 The manifestation of opiate dependence and abuse relies on a variety of factors, including the opiate's pharmacokinetic properties and the user's predisposition for addiction.

 Synthesis

 While the full synthesis of opioids from naphthoquinone (Gates synthesis) or other simple organic starting materials is possible, they are tedious and uneconomical processes.
 Therefore, most of the opiate-type analgesics in use today are either extracted from Papaver somniferum or synthesized from those opiates, especially thebaine.

-In 2015 researchers reported successful biosynthesis of thebaine and hydrocodone using genetically modified yeast.
-Once scaled for commercial use, the process would cut production time from a year to several days and could reduce costs by 90%.

 Pharmacokinetics

 Codeine

 Codeine is a prodrug which is converted to morphine and acts on μ-opiate receptors.
 It is converted to morphine by metabolism of CYP2D6 enzymes.
 Individuals who have lower CYP2D6 activity may not metabolize codeine at all, and will not experience its analgesic effects.
 Conversely, individuals with rapid or ultra-rapid CYP2D6 activity may metabolize the drug too quickly and experience dose-related side effects such as sedation and fatal respiratory depression.